makedeb/makedeb-docs/mur/mur-user-guidelines/marking-maintainers-in-a-pkgbuild.md

-Current and past maintainers of packages on the DUR **MUST** have a commented line at the top of the PKGBUILD with their name/username followed by their email address.
+Current and past maintainers of packages on the MUR **MUST** have a commented line at the top of the PKGBUILD with their name/username followed by their email address.

 The email address may appear normally or disguised, at the discretion of the user.